-In December, Nelson Mullins lawyer Rhys Wilson wrote a very good article for Industry Today about how to prepare a business for sale.
-I liked both the content of his points and the order that he addressed them:
+Nelson Mullins lawyer Rhys Wilson wrote a very good article for Industry Today about how to prepare a business for sale.
+I liked both the content of his points and the order in which he addressed them:

 Read the original article linked here.